Ajn0r/house-buddy/README.md

 - For the next release, I would also like to style the 403, 404 and 500.html pages a bit better, they are very basic at this point.

 - Some of the pages are taking some time to load, so for the next release I would like to add a spinner when the page is loading so the user doesn’t have to guess what is happening

+- I would like to add a feature that allows the user to add up the total amount of one or all categories, to get a clear overview of how much was spent on each.

 [Back to top](#the-house-buddy)